-In connection with the funds we raised in 2013 and 2016, we have issued a certain number of Investor and Placement Agent Warrants (see Item 5.
+In connection with the funds we raised in 2013 and 2016, we issued a certain number of Investor and Placement Agent Warrants (see Item 5.
 "Operating and Financial Review and Prospects-Warrants").
-We recorded such Warrants as a liability at fair value and we adjust the carrying value of the Warrants to their estimated fair value at each reporting date.
-The fair value increases (decreases) are recorded as a financial income (loss) in our consolidated Statement of Income.
-We use a Black-Scholes option pricing model to adjust the fair value of the Warrants.
-A 10% increase in our stock price from its December 31, 2017 closing price of \$2.87 per ADR would result in an increase of €0.4 million in the fair value of the Warrants with a corresponding financial loss in our Statement of Income.
-See Note 24 of our consolidated financial statements.
+These Warrants have all expired, the last series in October and November 2018.
+We recorded such Warrants as a liability at fair value and we adjusted the carrying value of the Warrants to their estimated fair value at each reporting date.
+The fair value increases (decreases) were recorded as a financial income (loss) in our consolidated Statement of Income.
+We used a Black-Scholes option pricing model to adjust the fair value of the Warrants.
+See Note 25 of our consolidated financial statements.